OrdnanceSurvey/OS-Open-Greenspace-stylesheets/Geopackage stylesheets (post April 2023)/ESRI ArcPro stylesheets (LYRX)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Open-Greenspace-stylesheets/archive/master.zip) the contents of this repository

-**2.**  In ArcPro, right-click on ‘Layers’ at the top of the Table Of Contents, select Properties… > then under the Coordinate System tab > choose British National Grid.
+**2.**  In ArcPro, right-click on ‘Map’ at the top of the Table Of Contents, select Properties… > then under the Coordinate System tab > choose British National Grid.
 You may need to reposition to the data extent

 **3.**  Click on the ‘Add Data’ button and navigate to the stylesheets folder and the directory that matches your data format and stylesheet format